Aerospace Engineering Graduate Certificate

 Why pursue it?

-The Aerospace Engineering Graduate Certificate is recommended for anyone who wishes to pursue a careers in the field of Aerospace Engineering as a Senior Engineer, Project Engineer, Staff Engineer, Engineering Manager, or Program Manager.
+The Aerospace Engineering Graduate Certificate is recommended for anyone who wishes to pursue a career in the field of Aerospace Engineering as a Senior Engineer, Project Engineer, Staff Engineer, Engineering Manager, or Program Manager.
 Students who complete the certificate will learn:

 - The ability to apply the fundamentals of both incompressible and compressible flows, wing and airfoil theory, and fluid kinematics and dynamics.